nickeynamp/screenshotservice/README.md

 # screenshotservice
-This program will take a list of URL's of the component/service from a file and output their screenshots
+This C program will take a list of URL's of the component/service from a file and output their screenshots